By reza_rahman on Nov 03, 2014

-My next NFJS show is the Central Ohio Software Symposium in Columbus on June 6-8 (sorry for the late notice - it's been a really crazy few weeks).
+My next NFJS show is the Great Lakes Software Symposium in Chicago on November 14 - 16.
 Here's my tour schedule so far, I'll keep you up-to-date as the tour goes forward:

-I hope you'll take this opportunity to get some updates on Java EE as well as the other awesome content on the tour?
+I hope you'll take this opportunity to get some updates on Java EE as well as the other useful content on the tour?